cyndilauper/iLuddite/README.md

 # iLuddite
-Makersquare greenfield project brought to you by Brittany Artimez, Michael Lefkowitz, Stephen Bolton, Joey Steinburger, and Rachel DePriest.
+Makersquare greenfield project brought to you by Brittany Artimez, Michael Lefkowitz, Stephen Bolton, Joey Steinberger, and Rachel DePriest.

 ## Up and Running
 First grab the project and install the node dependencies.